hgaren/heterogeneous_robot_team/README.md

 ### cloud_metric
 includes calculation of cloud performance(quality) and occupancy metric, for more information you can check our article
 ### hector_quadrotor/all:
-including the controller, pose estimation, mesh, urdf and xacro files of hector quadrotor drone
+including the controller, pose estimation, mesh, urdf and xacro files of hector quadrotor drone.
+More information:  [link](https://github.com/tu-darmstadt-ros-pkg/hector_quadrotor)
 ### hetero_demo
 includes launch files to execute simulation
 ### hetero_gazebo_world: